Bending Spoons & the New Software Empires

 Bending Spoons represents a highly centralized product and technology operator.
 The company acquires established consumer and prosumer software brands, then integrates product, engineering, monetization, data and AI capabilities into a common operating model.

-Constellation Software and Topicus represent a very different model.
-Their focus is vertical market software: specialized, often mission-critical products for specific industries.
-The operating logic is more decentralized, with autonomous groups acquiring and growing niche software companies over long periods.
+Constellation Software represents a very different model.
+Its focus is vertical market software: specialized, often mission-critical products for specific industries.
+The operating logic is more decentralized, with autonomous operating groups acquiring and growing niche software businesses over long periods.

 saas.group sits closer to a SaaS house-of-brands model.
 It focuses on smaller, profitable SaaS businesses and keeps many products independent while adding shared expertise, operational support and long-term ownership.

-Novacap is closer to mid-market technology and infrastructure buy-and-build.
-In this landscape, it shows how private equity-backed consolidation is also moving across AdTech, digital infrastructure and related software markets.
+Novacap shows how private equity-backed buy-and-build is also moving across AdTech, digital infrastructure and technology platforms.

 The common thread is acquisition-led growth.